How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Temperature and Humidity

 Polka dot plants prefer temperatures ranging from 70 to 80 degrees Fahrenheit.
 Also, these plants prefer humid conditions.
-Keep the level of humidity in your home at 50 percent if you can.
-If you need to bump up the humidity, mist the leaves of the plant.
+Keep the humidity level in your home at 50 percent if you can.
+If you need to bump up the humidity, mist the plant leaves.

 Pruning